Laws

-30 days if the tenant has occupied the unit for less than a year and does not have a lease term of at least a year; 60 days if the tenant has occupied the unit for more than a year but less than two years, or has a lease term of at least a year but less than two years; 90 days if the tenant has occupied the unit for more than two years or has a lease term of at least two years.[1]
+- Notice Period: If the tenant has occupied the unit for less than a year and the lease term is less than a year, 30 days.
+If the tenant has occupied the unit for more than a year but less than two years, 60 days.
+If the tenant has occupied the unit for more than two years, 90 days.[2]

 Good Cause Eviction Law